 The option provided in this report is a primary treatment septic fed into absorption beds.
 This is to be designed to accept the discharge from the wastewater treatment unit and it convey it securely and evenly to the land application area.
 The aim is to ensure uniform distribution of the effluent over the design area to help achieve effective aerobic/anaerobic decomposition within the soil.
-Typical design sketches for a bed/trench system as per AS 1547:2012 and Design and Installation of On Site Wastewater Treatment (2019) are provided at Appendix D.
+Typical design sketches for a bed/trench system as per AS 1547:2012 and Design and Installation of On Site Wastewater Treatment (2023) are provided at Appendix D.

 Installation instructions shall be provided by the manufacturer or designer.
-Barnson will not be liable for the incorrect installation and/or construction of the system unless when inspected by Barnson the installation and construction of the system holds true to the design featured in this report.
+Barnson will not be liable for the incorrect installation and/or construction of the system.
 Installation should be in accordance with the prescriptions within AS 1547:2012.